op-developer/Identity-Service-Broker-API/mod_auth_openidc/README.md

 Then enter http://localhost:8001/ with your browser.

-The Apache OpenID Connect plugin can be found here: https://github.com/zmartzone/mod_auth_openidc
+The Apache OpenID Connect module can be found here: https://github.com/zmartzone/mod_auth_openidc

+We recommend you look into it's documentation for further details on the configuration options, such as adjusting the session storage mechanism or session timeout.